 Applicants who are at least 65 years old and residents of Philadelphia can register for one tuition-free credit course per semester on a space-available basis.
 An online admission application must be completed.
 Course registration will begin two weeks prior to the start of the semester.
 Noncredit courses are not included in this offer.
 A Senior Citizen Registration fee is charged for seniors who participate in this program.
-Click here for tuition and fees.
+View tuition and fee information.

 For financial aid determination, enrollment verification and other reasons, students are classified based upon the number of credits for which they are enrolled in a semester.

-- 5 credits or less — less than half-time
+- 1 - 5 credits — less than half-time status

-A student who wants to enroll in 18 credits or more in a regular semester or more than 8 credits in a summer term must request the approval of the vice president for Academic Affairs or designee.
+A student who wants to enroll in 18 credits or more in a regular semester or more than 8 credits in a summer term must request the approval of the vice president for Academic and Student Success or designee.